Candihub/pixel/docs/docker.md

 ### Production back-end build

 This step is of utmost importance: it builds the `candihub/pixel` docker image that we will be used in production.
-Once build, this image is saved and cached for further use (see: _Push to DockerHub_ sub-section).
+Once built, this image is saved and cached for further use (see: _Push to DockerHub_ sub-section).

 > Note that we use the front-end job cache in this step to add compiled styles